PhD in Business Research

 The Research Phase marks the transition from proposal design to active inquiry.
 Under faculty supervision, candidates implement their approved research design, conducting fieldwork, case studies, interviews, or conceptual analyses as appropriate to their methodological approach.
 This stage emphasizes disciplined execution and reflective engagement — ensuring that data collection, interpretation, and theoretical framing remain aligned with the research objectives.
 Throughout this process, candidates continue developing the first three chapters of their dissertation, refining the theoretical context, literature review, and methodology in light of emerging insights from the field.
 The Research Phase culminates in the completion of the fieldwork and preliminary analysis, establishing the empirical and conceptual foundation upon which the final manuscript will be built.

-Manuscript Phase
+Dissertation Phase

-The Manuscript Phase represents the synthesis of the entire doctoral journey.
+The Dissertation Phase represents the synthesis of the entire doctoral journey.
 Drawing on findings from the field and on the evolving theoretical framework, candidates complete the final chapters of the dissertation — presenting analysis, discussion, and conclusions that demonstrate scholarly depth, methodological rigor, and originality of thought.
 This stage also involves a comprehensive review and integration of earlier work, ensuring that the full manuscript reflects coherence between theoretical framing, research design, and interpretation of results.
 The outcome is a dissertation that not only contributes to academic knowledge but also reflects the candidate’s intellectual growth as an independent researcher.
 Upon completion of the manuscript, candidates proceed to the Presentation Stage, where they formally defend or present their work before the academic or review committee.

 Presentation Stage